Gregwar/Formidable/README.md

 This will generate an image and an input field on the client-side, and use session on the server-side to check that the code is correct.

+Note that this will use the dependency with [Gregwar/Captcha](https://github.com/Gregwar/Captcha/) library (you will have to install dependencies using composer).

 ## Types

 The following input types are supported: